Professional Driver’s Licence

 You must take a driver test for the class of vehicle you wish to drive if you:

-- have not held a Manitoba licence within the past four years; or
+- have not held a Manitoba licence within the past four years

 You may be required to be re-tested if you:

-- have been involved in traffic accidents or have convictions;
+- have been involved in traffic collisions or have convictions

-- have a disease or disability that may affect your ability to drive safely.
+- have a medical condition that may affect your ability to drive safely

 Holders of Authorized Instruction for Class 1, 2, 3 and 4 must be accompanied by a person who holds a valid licence and has held a minimum Full Class 5 licence for at least three years, of which two years are the same class of licence being sought.
 This person is known as the supervising driver and must sit in the seat nearest the driver.